hobo71/wpsso-tweet-a-quote/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png"></p>

-<p><strong>A WPSSO Core add-on to provide Twitter-style quoted text for your content, with a convenient Tweet share link and customizable CSS.</strong></p>
+<p><strong>Add Twitter-style quoted text to your content, with a convenient Tweet share link.</strong></p>

-<p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>
+<p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor (aka TinyMCE) &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>

 <p>Uses your existing WPSSO Core settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after tweeting the quote.</p>

-<p>Developers and advanced users will appreciate the ability to easily re-style the CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses for the quote and Tweet link.</p>
+<p>Developers and advanced users will also appreciate the ability to easily re-style the default CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses. ;-)</p>

-<h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Tweet a Quote (aka WPSSO TAQ) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>

 <h2>Installation</h2>